aleph2c/miros/doc/batterychargingexample.rst

 He says, :new_spec:`Good enough, what is the second graph?`

-"The software can't use the CSV file directly, it needs a function, so I build a function from this data and this function was used to draw the second graph."
+"The software can't use the CSV file directly, it needs a function, so I built a function from this data and this function was used to draw the second graph."

 :new_spec:`So the second graph isn't the data?
 Not bad, it looks the same